kacky-code/kacky-eventpage-backend/README.md

 The project uses Gunicorn as it's WSGI HTTP Server.

+Minimum required setup is creating a `secrets.yaml` (refer to `secrets.yaml.template`) and filling its fields.
+Setting `compstart` and `compend` in `config.yaml` so currently no event is running allows only setting `db*` fields in `config.yaml` and `secrets.yaml`, and produces a working environment with some minor features not working.

 ## Development Setup
 For developing, please install the development modules (e.g. ``pip install -e .[dev]``) and execute ``pre-commit install`` to set up all commit hooks.
 They enforce code styles, etc. on committing.
 `docker compose up` in the repo's root will set up a database with Kacky Events KK1-9 and KR1-4.